austinhuang0131/joinmatrix/guide/features.md

 #### Attachments

 You can upload files onto messages.
-The size limit varies by the homeserver you're on, but it should be at around 10~20 MB.
+The size limit varies by the homeserver you're on, but it should be *at least* 10~20 MB.
 There are no restrictions for file types, allowing some apps to offer the ability to record and send voice messages.

 All files you upload onto Matrix are assigned an [MXC URI](https://spec.matrix.org/v1.1/client-server-api/#matrix-content-mxc-uris), which you can use for referencing to the same image.
 The MXC URI can be retrieved with the following steps: